DavidO768/BUSINESS-CHAT/SUPABASE_SETUP.md

 # Supabase Database Setup for Gabstep Business Chat

-This document contains the SQL schema needed to set up your Supabase database for the Gabstep Business Chat application.
+This document contains the complete SQL schema needed to set up your Supabase database for the Gabstep Business Chat application with **Direct Messaging** support.

 ## Setup Instructions

 1. Create a new Supabase project at [supabase.com](https://supabase.com)
 2. Go to the SQL Editor in your Supabase dashboard
-3. Copy and paste the SQL schema below
+3. Copy and paste the **COMPLETE** SQL schema below
 4. Run the query
 5. Copy your project URL and anon key
 6. Create a `.env` file in the project root with: